sonata-project/SonataCoreBundle/docs/reference/form_types.rst

 .. warning::

-    ``StatusType`` cannot be used directly with Symfony3.0, you need to extends the class ``BaseStatusType`` with an empty class to have a unique FQCN.
+    ``StatusType`` cannot be used directly with Symfony3.0, you need to extend the class ``BaseStatusType`` with an empty class to have a unique FQCN.

 DatePickerType and DateTimePickerType
 -------------------------------------

 Those types integrate `Eonasdan's Bootstrap datetimepicker`_ into a Symfony form.
-They both are available as services, and inherit from ``date`` and ``datetime`` default form types.
+They both are available as services and inherit from ``date`` and ``datetime`` default form types.

 .. note::